ZacharyTinker/Riverwood-Governance/Procedures/Nominating Committee Checklist.md

-# Riverwood Church Nomination Committee Guide
+# Riverwood Church Nominating Committee Guide
 ## Overview
-This guide outlines the process for forming the Nomination Committee, compiling position descriptions, managing nominations, and preparing ballots.
+This guide outlines the process for forming the Nominating Committee, compiling position descriptions, managing nominations, and preparing ballots.
 It ensures consistency, clarity, and adherence to Riverwood’s bylaws for future committees.

 ## Checklist of Key Actions

-### Step 1: Form the Nomination Committee
+### Step 1: Form the Nominating Committee
 #### Annual Meeting:
 Elect two congregational representatives during the meeting.